How to start a dog-walking business in Canada

 Here are some great ideas for marketing your dog-walking business.

 • Flyers.
-Since you’re most likely only targeting customers in your local area, it makes sense to put up flyers around your neighborhood.
+Since you’re most likely only targeting customers in your local area, it makes sense to put up flyers around your neighbourhood.
 Target supermarkets, shops, parks, schools, vet clinics and anywhere else where your customers are most likely to see them.
 Make sure you have permission to post in public places or on private property.

 • Business cards.
 Get a few hundred business cards printed.
 Have them in your wallet ready to give to any potential clients you come across.
 Hand them over to your friends and family members to give to pet owners they know.
 Give some to your customers, so they can easily refer you to their friends.